 Shrewsbury Flaxmill Maltings. © Historic England.

 The site operated as a state-of-the-art, steam-powered flax mill spinning linen thread from flax for nearly a century.
-After the decline of the popularity of linen, it was converted to a maltings in 1897.
-It was later used by the military during both the First and Second World Wars as a barracks.
+After the decline of the popularity of linen, it was converted to maltings in 1897.
+The military later used it during the First and Second World Wars as a barracks.

 2. Quarry Bank Mill, Cheshire